mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 the suit, as the wearer must ‘drown’ in the gel and then get it out of their lungs afterwards.
-The deep diving suit will allow a wearer to descend to 600 metres below sea level, increasing by 100 metres for each TL above 8.
-Extreme suits are also available, with each extra 100 metres diving depth adding
+The deep diving suit will allow a wearer to descend to 600 meters below sea level, increasing by 100 meters for each TL above 8.
+Extreme suits are also available, with each extra 100 meters diving depth adding
 Cr5000 to cost and four kilograms to mass.
 It provides Protection +4 to the operator.